 As a child, before he started playing jazz, composer and musical icon Herbie Hancock was fond of taking things apart and putting them back together.
-He was perpetually inquisitive and analytical, his tinkering with clocks and watches as a child carrying over to his first explorations of jazz as a teen.
+He was perpetually inquisitive and analytical, a quality that carried from his days of tinkering with clocks and watches to his playing of music, where he threw himself into jazz as a teen.

 "I would always try to figure out how things work," Hancock said.
-"It was that same instinct that I have that made me learn jazz more
+"It was that same instinct that I have that made me learn jazz more quickly....
+It wasn't a talent for music.
+It was a talent for being able to analyze things and figure out the details."

-Hancock later studied electrical engineering at Grinnell College before starting his jazz career full time.
-He says there is an intrinsic link between playing music and building things, one that he thinks should be exploited in classrooms across the country, where there has been a renewed emphasis on science, technology, engineering and math education.
+Hancock later studied electrical engineering at Grinnell College before starting his jazz career fulltime.
+He says there is an intrinsic link between playing music and building things, one that he thinks should be exploited in classrooms across the country, where there has been a renewed emphasis on science, technology, engineering and math (STEM) education.

 Hancock joined a group of educators and researchers Tuesday at the U.S. Education Department's headquarters to discuss how music can be better integrated into lessons on math, engineering and even computer science, ahead of International Jazz Day this weekend.

-Education Secretary John B. King Jr. said the emphasis on math and reading - along with standardized testing - has had the unfortunate side effect of squeezing arts education out of the nation's classrooms, a trend he thinks is misguided.
+Education Secretary John B. King Jr. said that an emphasis on math and reading - along with standardized testing - has had the unfortunate side effect of squeezing arts education out of the nation's classrooms, a trend he thinks is misguided.

-"English and math are necessary but not sufficient for students' longterm success," King said, noting that under the Every Student Succeeds Act, the new federal education law, schools have new flexibility to use federal funding for arts education.
+"English and math are necessary but not sufficient for students' long-term success," King said, noting that under the Every Student Succeeds Act, the new federal education law, schools have new flexibility to use federal funding for arts education.